bucaran/fishline/README.md

 ## Startup

-This script runs each time a new session begins, autoloading packages, themes and your _config_ path in that order.
+This script runs each time a new session begins, autoloading plugins, themes and your _config_ path in that order.

 The _config_ path (`~/.config/omf` by default) is defined by `$OMF_CONFIG` in `~/.config/fish/config.fish`.
 Modify this to load your own configuration, if you have any, as discussed in the [FAQ](FAQ.md#what-does-oh-my-fish-do-exactly).